-Corsican (variant of Brown Sheep) Horns in males only that circle and turn outward at tips.
+Corsican (a variant of Brown Sheep) Horns in males only circle and turn outward at tips.
 Lengths of 14 inches and up, typically 28 to 35 inches in adults.
 The males’ horns can weigh up to 30 lbs and can actually outweigh the rest of the bones in their bodies, combined.
 Females, called ewes, also have horns that are smaller.
-Corsican males typically weight between 130 and 160 lbs; females 80 to 100 lbs.
+Corsican males typically weigh between 130 and 160 lbs; females 80 to 100 lbs.

 Hunting Corsican Rams at Stone Creek Ranch is an experience like no other.
 Our expert guides survey our 300 acres every day, rain or shine, in order to make sure you have the most successful hunt possible.
 Whether you’re a novice hunter or a seasoned veteran, we’ll make you feel comfortable from start to finish.
 Choose from a safari-style hunt using rifles or bow hunting, whatever your style, we’ll make sure this is a hunt you’ll never forget.

 When mature, fight to determine dominance and hierarchy.
 Males are very aggressive among one another.
 Rams butt heads vigorously.
 Form tight flock when disturbed and then flee as a group.
 Most active in the early and late hours of the day.
 Seek shelter amongst trees, in the brush, and inside ravines during harsh weather conditions.
 Sun themselves on exposed slopes when cold and sunny, but not windy.
 Seek out hilltops to catch a breeze when hot.
 During warm weather, drink daily.
 Can go two to three days without water if conditions are optimal.

 Corsican Rams are grazers, eating quantities of grasses and forbs.
 They will also take some leaves when they can reach them or when they find them on the ground.